bencline1/Allpix_GaAs/doc/usermanual/development.md

 folder of the repository.
 The file should then be added to the installation target in the `CMakeLists.txt` file of the `models` directory.
-Afterwards, a merge-request can be created via the mechanism provided by the software repository @ap2-repo.
+Afterwards, a merge-request can be created via the mechanism provided by the software repository[^11].

+[^11]:The Allpix2 Project Repository.
+Aug.
+2, 2017. url: [https://gitlab.cern.ch/allpix-squared/allpix-squared/](https://gitlab.cern.ch/allpix-squared/allpix-squared/).
+[^43]:CMake for External Allpix2 Modules Repository.
+Sept.
+20, 2019. url: [https://gitlab.cern.ch/allpix-squared/external-modules/](https://gitlab.cern.ch/allpix-squared/external-modules/).
+[^44]:John Gruber and Aaron Swartz.
+Markdown. url: [https://daringﬁreball.net/projects/markdown/](https://daringﬁreball.net/projects/markdown/).
+[^45]:John MacFarlane.
+Pandoc.
+A universal document converter. url: [http://pandoc.org/](http://pandoc.org/).